mircoporetti/blog/content/blog/opinions-retro/index.md

 Finding a balance between reducing duplication and maintaining readability is crucial in this context.

 ## Conclusion
 The main idea was to take a snapshot of some of my thoughts.
-I'm quite sure that some of them will change or at least will evolve a bit.
-I'm curious to look back at this article in the future and see how my opinions have developed.
+I’m quite sure that some of them will change or at least evolve over time.
+I’m curious to look back at this article in the future and see how my opinions have developed.

+After reading again the list I wrote, I’m even more conscious that many of the aspects that I consider valuable are not purely technical.
+I promise myself to always keep these concepts in mind, to never forget them, and to use them as a guide.
+At the same time I aim to regularly question and re-evaluate them.
+Moving forward, I will focus on developing and improving not only these principles but also exploring new valuable aspects of Software Engineering to ensure continued growth.

-Feel free to contact me if you like to leave your opinion or discuss any of the topics.
+Feel free to contact me if you'd like to leave your opinion or discuss any of the topics.

 Cheers!